Internet-Draft OAuth Mission Expansion August 2026

 Mitigations:

-• The Mission Issuer MUST verify predecessor state and the no-existing-successor condition in the same atomic step that would activate the successor (Section 9), and serializes adjudications against the same predecessor.
+• The Mission Issuer verifies predecessor state and the no-existing-successor condition in the same atomic step that would activate the successor (Section 5.3), and serializes the completions that activate a successor of the same predecessor (Section 10).

 Conflating expansion with authentication step-up [RFC9470] would route an authentication shortfall through an approval event the Approver did not need to perform, surfacing irrelevant consent and risking approval fatigue, or conversely would treat a genuine authority shortfall as a mere re-authentication and silently widen nothing.